-Our Family Liaison Officer is available on certain days of the week to discuss any problems that parents may have.
+Our Family Support Lead is available on certain days of the week to discuss any problems that parents may have.
 She also organises coffee mornings and various events during the day for parents.

-Our Children's Liaison Officer works with the children during school time.
+Our Pastoral Lead works with the children during school time.
 She is a person that children can talk to should they have any concerns.
 She also works with the children during PSHE and does a lot of emotional literacy work with the children.